DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 });
 ~~~

-In the above example the `$shape` property is specified as a function that provides a set of default controls for all Diagram shapes and allows using other controls, depending on whether a Diagram item has a particular property in their configuration.
+In the above example the `$shape` property is specified as a function that provides a set of default controls for all Diagram shapes and allows using additional controls, depending on whether a Diagram item has a particular property in its configuration.

 ## Setting the width of Editbar